venkatdangeti/ExplorEasy/README.md

 # ExplorEasy
-ExplorEasy is an app where users can search for an activity/trip/night out using either their current location or selected city, based on their need and likes just testing!!!
+ExplorEasy is an app where users can search for an activity/trip/night out using either their current location or selected city, based on their need and likes.